Milkywayrules/femio-todo-app/README.md

 A lot!
 But, to be add later if I have more time to write 🚀

+Some of them are trying drag n drop, Jotai, and Vite for the first time.

+It took me ~30 hours over 2 weekends to complete this project with all the experimentations, trial & error, refactoring, and etc.

 ### Continued development

 I still curious about the advanced implementation of render function.
 I use that in this project earlier but refactor it since the implementation of drag n drop feature.
 It's interesting and definitely love to explore more later.